hkust-smartcar/libsccc/README.md

 libsccc
 ==============

-libsccc (previously libsmartcarcpp) is the library being used among the HKUST SmartCar Team
+libsccc (previously libsmartcarcpp) is the library being used among the HKUST SmartCar Team.
+Master is the stable branch.
+Current developments are being done mainly on [fauxstess-cupcake](https://github.com/hkust-smartcar/libsccc/tree/fauxstess-cupcake), but also various other branches.

 ## What's Inside
 libbase: K60 peripheral library
-lisc: High-level component library based on libbase
+libsc: High-level component library based on libbase
 libutil: Useful utilities

 ## Dependency
 None